Integrated Members (PhD)

 FCT grant holder (reference number: 2020.07501.BD), Bruna Bandeira is a PhD scholar in Discourse and Text Linguistics studies within the School of Social Sciences and Humanities of NOVA University Lisbon (NOVA FCSH).
 She holds a master’s degree in Linguistics from the Universidade Federal de Pernambuco (UFPE) in 2017; with a teaching certificate in Portuguese Language in 2015, and a bachelor’s in Journalism and Social Communication from the same institution (UFPE) in 2007.
 Between 2017-2019, she worked as substitute professor at the Portuguese Language Department at UFPE.
 She works in the area of Linguistics, within the branches of Text and Discourse, Portuguese Teaching and Learning, and Applied Linguistics.
 Her scholarly work focuses on Portuguese Teaching and Learning and linguistic knowledge from a socio-discursive interactionist perspective.

 PhD student in Linguistics, member of the Lexicology, Lexicography and Terminology group at the School of Social Sciences and Humanities of NOVA University Lisbon.
 She conducts her PhD research on Computational Lexical Semantics and lexicon modelling, supervised by Professor Raquel Amaro and Professor Sara Mendes.
 She obtained a Bachelor’s degree in Modern Languages and Literature at the University of Turin (Italy) and a Master’s degree in Translation at the Faculty of Humanities of University of Lisbon (Portugal), where she was part of the Group of Computation of Lexicon-Grammatical Knowledge – of the Linguistics Centre at the University of Lisbon (LETRADU project).
-Currently, she is working as a researcher (scholarship – FCSH/CLUNL/ UIDB/03213/2020 /1BI) within the EXPRIMI project.
+She was a researcher grant holder (scholarship – FCSH/CLUNL/ UIDB/03213/2020 /1BI) within the EXPRIMI project and she joined the HUGOD (Humanities Going Digital) project.

 Bruna Bragança has a master degree in Child Language Development and Disorders with a specialization in Language Education and Teaching, from School of Social Sciences and Humanities of the Universidade NOVA de Lisboa and Escola Superior de Saúde of the Instituto Politécnico de Setúbal.
 Her dissertation on the acquisition of verbal inflectional morphology by bilingual children was supervised by professor João Costa.
 Her main research areas are First and Second Language Acquisition.
 Recently, she was a research grant holder within the project PIPALE.
 Currently, she is a PhD student in Linguistics, specialization in Language Acquisition and Second Language Acquisition and grant holder from FCT.

 With a degree in Portuguese and English Studies, by the University of the Azores, Cassandra Câmara is currently attending the last year of the Master in Portuguese and Foreign Languages Teaching in the 3rd cycle of Basic Education and in Secondary Education, in the area of specialization of English, in NOVA University of Lisbon.
-She is part of the DiTo Project, as a grant holder from the Portuguese Foundation for Science and Technology.
+She was a grant holder from the Portuguese Foundation for Science and Technology at the DiTo Project,

 BA in Translation in NOVA FCSH and Postgraduate in Globalisation, Diplomacy and Security in NOVA FCSH in partnership with IUM.
 MA in Language Science, specialization area in Terminology and Special Information Management.
-Currently, he is a master student in “Ciência Política e Relações Internacionais”, and a PhD student in Linguistics, specializing in Lexicology, Lexicography, and Terminology, both in NOVA FCSH. he was a research fellow in the MORDIGITAL project (PTDC/LLT-LIN/6841/2020).
+Currently, he is a master student in Political Science and International Relations, and a PhD student in Linguistics, specializing in Lexicology, Lexicography, and Terminology in NOVA FCSH.
+His doctoral thesis [UI/BD/154833/2023] focuses on terminological issues in the Military Sciences.
+He was a research fellow in the MORDIGITAL project (PTDC/LLT-LIN/6841/2020).

 Tatiana Cavalcanti has a degree in Speech Therapy from the Universidade Católica de Pernambuco (Brazil) and holds a master’s degree in Language Sciences from the same University.
 She is a clinical therapist specialized in Fluency Disorders and has coordinated the GEAG – “Grupo de Estudos e Atendimento à Gagueira” (Study and Stutter Care Group) at the Universidade Católica de Pernambuco for eleven years.
 She has experience as a guest lecturer in the subjects of Language Acquisition, Language Disorders and Techniques of Speech, Diction and Oral Expression.
 She is a PhD student in Linguistics, specialization in Psycholinguistics, at NOVA FCSH with the project “A gaguez como um distúrbio de linguagem: análise prosódica das palavras gaguejadas por crianças falantes do português europeu e português brasileiro” (Stuttering as a language disorder: prosodic analysis of the words stuttered by children speaking European Portuguese and Brazilian Portuguese).